 - Comparative micro static

-Economic resources refer to the services of the various types of labour,capital equipment,land,and entrepreneurship.
-Since the supply of these resources is limited or scare ,they command a price(i.e they are economic resources.
+Economic resources refer to the services of various types of labor, capital equipment, land, and entrepreneurship.
+Since the supply of these resources is limited or scarce,they command a price(i.e they are economic resources.

 Why do central problems arise in an economy:

 The central economic problems arise out of two basic facts. ie; Human wants for goods and services are unlimited and Resources to produce those goods and services are limited or scarce.

 Allocation of resources is the basic problem related to the efficient utilization of resources for the production of different goods and services.
 It is concerned with what to produce, how to produce and for whom to produce.

 Microstatic is the study of the static relationships between different microeconomic variables.It deals with the final equilibrium condition which does not involve any variation in the time element.